sm-operator/sapcp-operator/README.md

 - [jq](https://stedolan.github.io/jq/)

 ### Limitations
 - The SAP CP kubectl plugin is currently based on `bash`.
-If using Windows, you should use the SAP CP plugin commands from a linux shell (e.g. [Cygwin](https://www.cygwin.com/)).
+If using Windows, you should use the SAP CP plugin commands from a Linux shell (e.g. [Cygwin](https://www.cygwin.com/)).

 ### Installation
 - Download https://github.com/sm-operator/sapcp-operator/releases/download/${release}/kubectl-sapcp
-- Move the executable file to anywhere on your `PATH`
+- Move the executable file to any location in your `PATH`

 #### Usage
 ```